 Some of the Oscar’s locations were redesigned and became Jack in the Box.
 A giant Jack in the Box clown on the buildings could be spotted from a distance as they looked down over their customers.

-In 1960, Peterson created Foodmaker, Inc. as the parent company for Jack in the Box.
+In 1960, Peterson created Foodmaker, Inc. as the parent company of Jack in the Box.
 Over the next three years, they were busily opening their first eateries outside of California in Arizona and Texas.
 By 1966, they had hit two hundred company-owned eateries.

 Foodmaker became a subsidiary of the Ralston Purina Company in 1968.
 This marked a tremendous growth period for them, with more than a thousand Jack in the Box drive-thrus in the mid-1970s.
 I can’t leave this era without mentioning their popular series of commercials that featured child actor Rodney Allen Rippy in the early 1970s.